syrianarchive/syrianarchive-investigations/investigations/Harem.md

 ![](/assets/investigations/Harem/image13.png)
 *Two satellite images of the sites of the air raids, 11 September 2017 on the right; 24 April 2018 on the left, showing the effects of the destruction on the buildings and the popular market*

-The airstrikes on Harem are the third attack in Idlib by Russian aircraft in three days.
-The attack occurred days after airraids on [Hass](https://www.google.com/url?q=https://www.youtube.com/watch?v%3DvhWCokTU6GA&sa=D&ust=1538477135316000) (March 20, 2018) and [Kafr al-Battikh](https://www.google.com/url?q=https://www.youtube.com/watch?v%3Dbf1-afwsPv0&sa=D&ust=1538477135316000) (March 21, 2018), which resulted in the death of dozens of civilians, mostly women and children.

 ### Civilian Media